rmclare445/thermopi/README.md

 sudo ./thermo.sh
 ```

-You can manually operate the thermostat by calling the Python script directly:
+Alternatively, you can manually operate the thermostat by calling the Python script directly:

 ```bash
 sudo python3 thermo.py